 We all use different apps and devices and I believe that it’s good to learn from others.
 Below are two lists that show what I use each day in researching, writing and editing for Lounge Ruminator and my postgraduate studies, as well as other regular tasks.
 On my site Feld Notes, you can check out screenshots of my current desktop and Home screens.

-- Ulysses: whether on my iOS or macOS, Ulysses offers a great, minimalist writing environment with a dark interface and brilliant organisational features.
+- iA Writer: whether on iOS or macOS, Ulysses offers a great, minimalist writing environment with a dark interface and brilliant organisational features.
 Not to mention, it also connects to WordPress so that I can write in the app and then publish online.

 - WordPress: beyond just editing and publishing blog-post drafts, the iOS client for WordPress is useful for making changes to themes, pages and images.

-- Reeder 4: this RSS app on iOS and macOS enables me to keep track of the news and stories that are most important to me.
+- NetNewsWire: this RSS app on macOS enables me to keep track of the news and stories that are most important to me.

 - V for Wikipedia: sometimes you just need to check something on Wikipedia and this app provides an awesome reading experience on iPhone, iPad and even Apple Watch.

-- Micro.blog: this is an enjoyable social network that promotes civil discussion, active microblogging, ownership of content and custom domains.
+- Micro.blog and Gluon: Micro.blog is an enjoyable social network that promotes civil discussion, active microblogging, ownership of content and custom domains.
 I tend to use the official app on macOS and the excellent (latter) third-party alternative on iOS and iPadOS, due to its customisable interface and themes.

 - Twitterrific: if you want a decent Twitter experience on iOS and macOS with a chronological timeline and no ads, you’ll need a third-party client.

-- Linea Sketch: I am by no means an artist but I do find it fun to make simple sketches.
+- Procreate: I am by no means an artist but I do find it fun to make simple sketches.
 Having this app on my iPad Pro means that I can whip something up quickly, even as a novice.